avwsolutions/elastic-security-training-material/labs/00-prereqs/README.md

-# Cluster deployment lab exercises
+# Initial setup prerequisites

-Welcome to the Cluster Deployment lab exercises.
+Welcome to the Intial setup prerequisites.
 During the lab exercises the student will experiential work through various tasks and activities to gain practical experience and develop new skills.
-In hands-on learning, attendees are given the opportunity to explore, experiment, and discover knowledge for themselves about Elastic Security.
+In hands-on learning, attendees are given the opportunity to explore, experiment, and discover knowledge for themselves about setting up a development environment for Elastic Security.

 The goal is to  get actively engage and ask questions if something is not clear or you are blocked.
 Important to understand that there are no strong dependencies between labs, so it's okay if you're behind and follow your own pace.

 The following key topics are part of these exercises:

-- Virtualization prerequisites
+- containerization prerequisites
-- Operating system preparation
-- Podman Installation
+- Setup Podman Desktop
-- Updating default passwords
-- Managing the stack
+- Install supporting Tools

 ## Exercise 1 - Validate your containerization prerequisites

 This exercise helps you to setup containerization.
 Most cases you will use a Container Orchestration tool, such as `Kubernetes`.
 Container workloads are easy to deploy, scale and provide a good way of isolating application services.
 During the exercises we wil use a Podman (instead of VMWare) setup.
 Additionally ensure that `Virtualization Technology support` is enabled in the System BIOS.